LukasBlanck/langevin_dynamics/README.md

 ```

 #### Automated Script
-To run the simulation for FPU and Josephson potential and save the plots (energy heatmap and pearson correlations), execute
+To run the simulation for FPU and Josephson potential and save the plots (energy heatmaps and pearson correlations), execute

 ```
 python scripts/run.py
 ```